Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attribute sets in the list are selected.

-- [EXPORT]
-  Click this button to export the selected attribute set.
-The export wizard window is displayed.
-This button is only displayed, when the checkbox of at least one attribute set is selected.
-For detailed information, see [Export an attribute set](../Integration/02_ManageAttributeSets.md#export-an-attribute-set).

 - [EDIT]
   Click this button to edit the selected attribute set.
-This button is only displayed, when a single checkbox of an attribute set is selected.
-Alternatively, you can click directly a row in the list to edit a attribute set.
+This button is only displayed if a single checkbox in the list of attribute sets is selected.
+Alternatively, you can click directly a row in the list to edit an attribute set.
   For detailed information, see [Edit an attribute set](../Integration/02_ManageAttributeSets.md#edit-an-attribute-set).

 - [DELETE]
   Click this button to delete the selected attribute set.
-This button is only displayed, when the checkbox of at least one attribute set is selected.
+This button is only displayed if the checkbox of at least one attribute set is selected.
+An attribute set cannot be deleted if any attribute is assigned to it.

-  [comment]: <> (Mostly not possible to delete an attribute set -> no integration procedure to delete an attribute set -> why is the button still existing?
-Not working... )

 The list displays all attribute sets.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute set name.

 - *Key*
   Attribute set key.
-The key is required for API access and must be system wide unique.

 - *Description*
   Description to the attribute set.

 - *Status*
   Attribute set status.
 The following statuses are displayed: